Addressing Tax Impact with Our Improved Cost Basis Accounting Method

-In the chart below, you can see the tax impact of an actual $100,000 withdrawal recently made by a Betterment customer.
-The withdrawal sold some of every ETF in a $1,000,000+ portfolio.
-Assuming the highest combined tax rates on short and long term gains (which can get up to 50% and 30% in NYC and California), Betterment saved this customer $3,883 in taxes, just by having a better default selling method.
+In the chart below, you can see the tax impact of an actual $150,000 withdrawal made by a Betterment customer with New Jersey listed as their state of residence.
+The withdrawal sold some of several ETF positions in a $1,000,000+ portfolio.
+Assuming tax rates consistent with their input income, Betterment saved this customer $11,122 in state and federal taxes, just by having a better default selling method.

 |Typical FIFO selling||Betterment's TaxMin selling|